elixirscript/elixirscript/README.md

   * No unquote
   * No super
   * No &
-  * No support for standard library yet
+  * Limited support for standard library
   * No regular expressions